 The crossing takes about 20 minutes to Great Cranberry Island and then 15 more minutes to Islesford.
 Once on island, the communities are walkable.

 FOR MORE DATA ON MAINE'S ISLAND AND COASTAL COMMUNITIES, VISIT: www.islandinstitute.org/waypoints

-FOR DATA QUESTIONS, CONTACT:
+FOR DATA QUESTIONS, CONTACT: info@islandinstitute.org

-Meghan Grabill: mgrabill@islandinstitute.org

 With gratitude to our community reviewers: James Fortune and Ingrid Gaither